 - [1] = Shielded cable and external resistor R are required for measurements with the HP 44702A/B High-Speed Voltmeter.
-Shielded cable is highly recommended for measurements with the HP 44701A Integrating Voltmeter. - [2] = For measurements with the HP 44702A/B High-Speed Voltmeter, use $R=10~k\Omega$ to 100 k Ω .
+Shielded cable is highly recommended for measurements with the HP 44701A Integrating Voltmeter. - [2] = For measurements with the HP 44702A/B High-Speed Voltmeter, use R = 10 k $\Omega$ to 100 k $\Omega$ .
 For measurements with the HP 44701A Integrating Voltmeter, make a direct connection from R0 LO to the shield (e.g., R = 0). - [3] = For the HP 44701A Integrating Voltmeter ONLY, if shielded cable is not used connect a separate lead from the channel 0 GUARD terminal to R0 LO.

-Figure 2-9.
-HP 44705A/44705H 2-Wire Ohms Connections
+Figure 2-8.
+HP 44705 2-Wire Ohms Connections

-4-Wire Ohms
+4-Wire Ohms Connections

-Using 4-wire ohms measurements virtually eliminates the error caused by Connections field wiring lead resistances.
-With 4-wire ohms, the current through the unknown resistance remains the same regardless of field wiring lead resistance and the voltmeter measures only the voltage across the unknown resistance.
+Using 4-wire ohms measurements virtually eliminates the error caused by field wiring lead resistances.
+With 4-wire ohms, the current through the unknown resistance remains the same regardless of field wiring lead resistance and the voltmeter measures only the voltage across the resistance.

 The 4-wire ohms function is essential when highest accuracy is required.
-However, since each 4-wire ohms measurement requires two channels, a maximum of ten resistance measurements can be made per HP 44705A or HP 44705H accessory.
+However, since each 4-wire ohms measurement requires two channels, a maximum of ten resistance measurements can be made per HP 44705 accessory.